 Tomball Municipal Court Policies for Attorneys

 A letter of representation is required.
-Once submitted, you will become the attorney of record for your client’s case until such time as the case is finally disposed or your written request to withdraw is granted by the Court.
+Once submitted, the Attorney will be the Attorney of Record for the Defendant’s case until such time as the case is finally disposed or the Attorney’s written request to withdraw is granted by the Court.

-If you have Standing Agreements with other attorneys to appear on behalf of your client, you must provide the names of all such attorneys in your letter of representation.
+If the Attorney has Standing Agreements with other attorneys to appear on behalf of the Defendant, the Attorney must provide the names of all such attorneys in the letter of representation.

 Requests for Continuance:

-A written Motion for Continuance is required, and your motion must be submitted on or before the date of “Initial Appearance” Dockets, “Attorney Conference” Dockets, or “Pre-Trial” Dockets and no less than 10 calendar days prior to Trial Dockets.
+A written motion for continuance is required.
+The motion must be submitted on or before the date of an “Initial Appearance” setting, “Attorney Conference” setting, “Pre-Trial” setting, or “Show Cause” setting and no less than ten (10) business days prior to any trial setting.

-If your Motion for Continuance is granted, you will be sent a letter or email notifying you of the new court setting.
+If a motion for continuance is granted, the Clerk will send a letter or email to the Attorney and Defendant with notice of the new court setting.